SeanKilleen/seankilleen.github.io/_posts/2023-08-09-on-moq-and-our-part-in-the-oss-sustainability-social-contract.md

 For the projects I actively contribute to, or where I am willing to provide and commit to a solution, I allow myself to have expectations and expect them to be met.
 For commercial libraries that are strongly tied to business I do with a given organization, I feel the same.
 For everything else, I try to remind myself that I'm thankful that it exists, and my concerns need to be expressed with a very different tone, and that some space needs to be given if I feel mistakes have been made.

-The last part of my social think is to strongly consider that I am a member of the .NET OSS Community, and thus I am a member of the community and the system that allowed this to happen.
+The last part of my social contract thinking is to strongly consider that I am a member of the .NET OSS Community, and thus I am a member of the community and the system that allowed this to happen.
 What could I do differently?
 I think about it this way not because it's literally true, but because it allows me to shift my perspective to how I/we better support the OSS ecosystem to get the outcomes we might want.

 Of _course_ people feel disrupted when a package restricts itself in some way, or adds commercial licensing, or goes dark.
 But the issue isn't those decisions; the issue is our inability to recognize their value in our supply chain and act accordingly.